fltk-rs/fltk-rs/README.md

 }
 ```

-Alternatively, you can use Pack, Flex (for flexbox layouts) or [Grid](https://github.com/fltk-rs/fltk-grid):
+Alternatively, you can use Flex (for flexbox layouts), Pack or [Grid](https://github.com/fltk-rs/fltk-grid):
 ```rust,no_run
 use fltk::{app, button::Button, frame::Frame, group::Flex, prelude::*, window::Window};
 fn main() {